energywebfoundation/ocn-node/examples/README.md

 You should see the OCN client's credentials returned to you.
 There is a new token in the body: this is what's known as `CREDENTIALS_TOKEN_C` and will allow you to authorize any subsequent OCPI requests you make to your OCN client.
-The previous token is now discarded and will not be used again.
+The previous token is now discarded and will not be used again, so make sure to save this new token.

 In addition, you should see that there were two requests made to the EMSP server.
 This shows that the OCN client has requested and stored your OCPI module endpoints for future use.